 In transforms for the media-relative and ICC-absolute colorimetric intents, for Input profiles the PCS values may represent a colour rendering of the actual original captured.
 Likewise for Output profiles, the PCS values may be colour rendered by the output device to the actual medium.
-However, wherever ICC profiles are used, unless the colorimetric intent image state tag is present, the PCS values resulting from such transforms shall be interpreted as the colorimetry of the original and reproduction, regardless of whether such colorimetry is the actual colorimetry.
-If the colorimetric intent image state tag is present, then the interpretation of the colorimetry of the resulting PCS values shall be according to the value recorded in that tag.
+However, unless the colorimetricIntentImageStateTag is present, the PCS values resulting from such transforms shall be interpreted as the colorimetry of the original and reproduction, regardless of whether such colorimetry is the actual colorimetry.
+If the colorimetricIntentImageStateTag is present, then the interpretation of the colorimetry of the resulting PCS values shall be according to the value recorded in that tag.

-NOTE 2 All PCS colorimetry is picture-referred unless otherwise indicated in the colorimetric intent image state tag.
+NOTE 2 All PCS colorimetry is picture-referred unless otherwise indicated in the colorimetricIntentImageStateTag.